eavise-kul/lightnet/docs/index.rst

 Lightnet documentation
 ======================
 Lightnet is a library for pytorch_, that makes it easier to create CNN's.
-It was mainly created to implement darknet_ networks in python.
+It was mainly created to implement darknet_ networks in python, but has since grown into a more general purpose single-shot object detection network.

 Credits
 -------